 Knowing about the different types of interest rates will empower you to make the best decision when applying for a loan.

-If you're considering taking out a loan, it is important that you understand the difference between APR and flat interest rates.
+If you're considering taking out a loan, it is important that you understand the difference between Annual Percentage Rate (APR) and flat interest rates.

 At first glance, flat rates appear considerably more attractive.
-However, because of the way they are calculated, a flat rate results in a higher monthly repayment amount than an APR of the same rate, by a significant margin.
+However, because of the way they are calculated, a flat rate results in a higher monthly repayment amount than an Annual Percentage Rate (APR) of the same rate, by a significant margin.

 How is APR interest calculated?

-The quoted APR interest rate is applied to the reducing balance of the loan over the repayment period.
+The quoted Annual Percentage Rate (APR) interest rate is applied to the reducing balance of the loan over the repayment period.
 As a result, you pay interest only on your remaining balance, which will have significantly reduced in the final period of the loan repayment.

 How is flat rate interest calculated?